tldr-pages/tldr/pages/common/nano.md

 > Simple, easy to use editor.
 An enhanced, free Pico clone.
 > More information: <https://nano-editor.org>.

-- Start nano in terminal with {filename}:
+- Start nano in terminal with a specified filename:

 `nano {{filename}}`